 Faez was walking to work in his hometown Daraa, the southern Syrian city where the protests against the president first erupted.
-For young people like Faez, leaving the house in the spring of
+For young people like Faez, leaving his house in the spring of

 2013 became a game of Russian roulette.

-On a Tuesday morning late March, Faez was confronted by a group of Syrian army soldiers.
+On a late March Tuesday morning, Faez was confronted by a group of Syrian army soldiers.
 They were looking for a man who had been spotted with a handgun.
 Faez and three others were detained

 accused of being terrorists.
-Suddenly, he was standing at the gunpoint with his hands in the air and he regretting he had walked to work.
+Suddenly, he was standing at gunpoint with his hands in the air and he was regretting he had walked to work.
 He was very scared and shocked.

 had never seen this woman before but she saved his life.